primaryobjects/datasciencecoursera/predmachlearn-031/readme.md

----
-title: "Human Activity Recognition: Predicting Proper Excersie Technique"
+# Human Activity Recognition: Predicting Proper Excersie Technique
-date: "August 15, 2015"
-output:
-  html_document:
-    keep_md: true
----
+August 15, 2015

 #### Kory Becker - August 15, 2015

 ## Synopsis

 This report analyzes a human activity recognition data-set, consisting of recordings from devices such as Jawbone Up, Nike FuelBand, and Fitbit self-monitoring equipment.
 The recordings include both proper and inproper weight-lifting routines.
-By analyzing an initial training set, we can predict proper versus improper weight-lifting technique with a cross-validation rating of 99.5% accuracy.
+By analyzing an initial training set, we can predict proper versus improper weight-lifting technique with a cross-validation rating of 98.6% accuracy.

 ## Data Processing